pretix/pretix-docs/docs/topics/vouchers.md

 ## General usage

-The settings page for vouchers is located at :navpath:Your Event → :fontawesome-solid-tags: Vouchers:.
+The settings page for vouchers is located at :navpath:Your Event → :fa3-tags: Vouchers:.
 It gives you an overview of all vouchers that have already been created as well as options for searching and filtering vouchers.

 ![Page titled Vouchers, showing an overview of all vouchers that have already been created, options to search and filter vouchers, and buttons for creating or importing vouchers.](../assets/screens/vouchers/vouchers-all.png)

 ### Creating a single voucher

-Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher.
+Clicking the :btn-icon:fa3-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher.
 This is useful for when you are planning to publish a single voucher code that can then either be used once or multiple times.
 The "Voucher code" field already contains an automatically generated suggestion, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
 Any lower-case letters will be converted to upper case.